avazque008/e-commerce-back-end/README.md

 ## Usage

-Before starting the application, you must first update file .env.EXAMPLE and running mysql through the command-line to start the application.
-Once in MySQL in the command-line run source db/schema.sql.
+Before starting the application, you must first update file .env.EXAMPLE and then open mysql command-line.
+Once in MySQL in the command-line run source db/schema.sql to create the database.
 Then, exit MySQL and if you want, run npm run seed in a new terminal/command-line to autofill the database with some data.
 Finally, you may run npm start to start the application.

 ## License